decentralizedlabs/uniswap-v3-price-feed/README.md

 > You can learn more about TWAL and Liquidity Oracles in the [Uniswap V3 Core whitepaper](https://uniswap.org/whitepaper-v3.pdf).

 The price feed relies on the collaborative effort of users to keep updated the reference for the main pool for each currency pair.
-This is facilitated by `getUpdatedPool` and `getQuoteAndUpdatePool` which allow interacting with the feed while updating stale pools at the same time.
+This is facilitated by `getUpdatedPool` and `getQuoteAndUpdatePool` which allow interacting with the feed while updating stale pools and increasing observation cardinality at the same time.

+This design choice provides the following benefits:

+1. Users can update pools and increase their cardinality more or less frequently, depending on their needs;
+2. Users improve reliability of Uniswap V3 pools by increasing their cardinality as they interact with them;
+3. The more the price feed is used, the higher its efficiency, reliability and usefulness for the Ethereum ecosystem.

-At the same time anyone can use `getPool` to retrieve the current main pool for a currency pair, or `getQuote` to get a time-weighted quote by specifying the `currency addresses`, `the amount of base currency to convert` and the `twap interval`.
+At the same time anyone can use `getPool` to retrieve the current main pool for a currency pair, or `getQuote` to get a **time-weighted quote** by specifying the `currency addresses`, `the amount of base currency to convert` and the desired `twap interval`.

 This makes it easy and efficient to interact with TWAP oracles or integrate them into other smart contracts.

 > The price feed will soon be used by the [Slice protocol](https://slice.so) to provide dynamic pricing for products in any ERC20 currency, periodically updating the pools it interacts with.
-Usage from more parties is encouraged to increase the usefulness and efficiency of the price feed for the whole Ethereum ecosystem.

 ## Functions